dmaluenda/hands_on_machine_learning/README.md

 # Hands on Machine Learning course of Master in Photonics [UPC+UB+UAB+ICFO]

-Set of Jupyter notebooks to teach and learn deep learning for physics and photonics.
+Set of Jupyter notebooks to learn deep learning for physics and photonics.

 ## Installation instructions